Timber cladding is an attractive and economical way to finish the exterior of both new and old buildings.

 The rustic nature, durability and versatility of the Waney Edge, Featheredge and Yorkshire boarding makes them a popular choice for projects ranging from garden sheds to agricultural buildings.

-Size & Specification Grade: Grade A Western Red Cedar Slat Size: 18mm x 44mm Lengths: 1.83m Profile: 2mm radius on 4 corners Skyline Cedar easy to work with, easy to install Premium Timber for Screening, Slatted Fencing, Contemporary Fencing and other exterior structures.
-Skyline Premium Western Red Cedar Slats are planed on all four sides with a […]
+Size & Specification Grade: Grade A Western Red Cedar Slat Size: 18mm x 44mm Lengths: 1.83m Profile: 2mm radius on 4 corners 16 pieces in a Pack* Skyline Cedar easy to work with, easy to install Premium Timber for Screening, Slatted Fencing, Contemporary Fencing and other exterior structures.
+Skyline Premium Western Red Cedar Slats are planed on all […]

 Imported Western Red Cedar (North American/Canadian, a popular reddish brown cladding that ages to silver grey if left unprotected) Homegrown Native Cedar (Home-grown British Cedar generally has more knots than the imported Western Red, is lighter in colour, rated as moderately durable, one down from imported cedar’s ‘durable’ rating.
 All other properties are comparable.) […]